-VON also proposed a measure that reports the proportion of infants cooler than 36.0° Celsius.
-It also was rejected by NQF, in part because there is no consensus regarding the desirable threshold.
-Measures 3 and 4 in our proposed measure set address similar issues.
-Measure 3, the continuous representation of the data, does not focus on judgment of "good" or "bad" and instead provides data that are meaningful and sensitive to change and therefore particularly valuable to help guide quality improvement activities.
+This continuous representation of the data does not focus on judgment of "good" or "bad" and instead provides data that are meaningful and sensitive to change and therefore are particularly valuable to help guide quality improvement (QI) activities.
 The measure is organized to describe both ends of the distribution and the central area of the distribution, along with both a sensitive and a robust measure of spread.
-Measure 4 stratifies temperature as cold, very cool, cool, euthermic, or overly warm.